Guerlain, 1853

 The house is infused by the spirit of perfumer Pierre-François-Pascal Guerlain, who inhabited 'Le Petit Manoir' in the mid 19th century.
 His enchanted universe of female archetypes is woven into the tapestry of the present.
 The land is alive with different notes and frequencies infusing the house.
 Ephemeral and captivating, as perfume.

-L'Heure Bleue, 1995
+L'Heure Bleue, 1997

-The house remained in the Guerlain lineage until the1980s.
-15 years later, by a leap of fortune, the key was passed to our family.
-My mother chose to name the house 'L'Heure Bleue', a fragrance twilight time dwellings, developed by perfumer Jacques Guerlain in 1912.
+The house remained in the Guerlain lineage until the 1980s.
+About fifteen years later, by a leap of fortune, the key was passed to our family.
+My mother chose to name the house L'Heure Bleue, a fragrance for twilight time dwellings, developed by perfumer Jacques Guerlain in 1912.

-This perfume, delicate and intense, is an ode to the iris flower.
+This perfume is delicate and intense, an ode to the iris flower.
 It evokes transitions familiar to all initiatory journeys, an extended liminality capturing the various crossings, emanating from the land.

-This project, together with Levanah, are the fruits of having grown with the land and house for the last thirty years.
+This project, together with Levanah are the fruits of having grown with the land and house for the last thirty years.

-“It’s that time of day when day embraces night and silence fully envelopes the world.
+“It's that time of day when day embraces night and silence fully envelopes the world.
 An expression of harmony, a moment of stillness and grace tinted with deep blue echoed in L'Heure Bleue, composed in 1912.
 Painting an impressionistic olfactory canvas, Jacques Guerlain merged the violet accord and iris with the creamy ivory of vanilla, leaving a bewitching fragrance trail of both fresh and warm nuances.
 Through this ambery floral, a tale of eternal love is told.
-In this moment of suspended time, when the night is “yet to find its star” as Jacques Guerlain described it, L'Heure Bleue marks the meeting of two soulmates destined to become one in the frisson of eternity.”
+In this moment of suspended time, when the night is ‘yet to find its star’ as Jacques Guerlain described it, L'Heure Bleue marks the meeting of two soulmates destined to become one in the frisson of eternity.”

 Levanah, 2023

 The living astrological sky that inspired the inception of this project came through in the summer of 2023.
-When the planet Venus was retrograde in the sign of Leo from July 22nd to September 3rd, marking a 40-day reset as she transitioned from an "evening star" to be reborn as a "morning star”.
+When the planet Venus was retrograde in the sign of Leo from July 22nd to September 3rd, marking a 40-day reset as she transitioned from an evening star to be reborn as a morning star.
 One myth that is resonant with this transit, is of the Mesopotamian goddess Inanna, who descends into the Underworld.
 Inanna's myth is a journey of sacrifice, and rebirth.
-Inanna is the goddess of liminality in a similar way to L’Heure Bleue being the liminal hour.
+Inanna is the goddess of liminality in a similar way to L'Heure Bleue being the liminal hour.

 House of Changes, 2025